En Español (Spanish Version)

 from both foods and fluids.

 —Because your kidneys are not functioning properly, potassium may accumulate in your blood.
-High levels of potassium in the blood can be dangerous to your heart.
+High levels of potassium in the blood can be dangerous for your heart.

 Try to decrease the potassium in your diet